WMEQ (AM)

 WMEQ (880 kHz) is a commercial AM radio station licensed to Menomonie, Wisconsin, and serving the Eau Claire area.
-It broadcasts a Conservative Talk format and is owned by iHeartMedia, Inc.
+It broadcasts a conservative talk format and is owned by iHeartMedia, Inc.

-By day, WMEQ transmits 10,000 with watts; 880 AM is a clear channel frequency reserved for Class A WCBS New York City, so at night, WMEQ must reduce power to 210 watts.
-It uses a directional antenna with a four-tower array to protect WCBS from interference at night.
+By day, WMEQ transmits at 10,000 watts.
+AM 880 is a clear channel frequency reserved for Class A station WHSQ in New York City, requiring WMEQ to reduce power to 210 watts at sunset.
+It uses a directional antenna with a four-tower array to protect WHSQ from interference at night.
 Programming is also heard on a 130 watt FM translator in Eau Claire, W292EG at 106.3 MHz.

 Programming

-Weekdays on WMEQ begin with two nationally syndicated Westwood One news magazine shows, "First Light with Michael Toscano" and "America in the Morning with John Trout."
-The rest of the schedule is mostly conservative talk shows from co-owned Premiere Networks: Glenn Beck, Clay Travis and Buck Sexton, Sean Hannity, Jesse Kelly, "Ground Zero with Clyde Lewis" and "Coast to Coast AM with George Noory."
+Most of the programs on WMEQ are natioanlly syndicated, primarily from co-owned Premiere Networks.
+Weekdays begin with Your Morning Show with Michael DelGiorno.
+He's followed by The Glenn Beck Radio Program, The O'Reilly Update with Bill O'Reilly, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Jesse Kelly Show, The Michael Berry Show and Coast to Coast AM with George Noory.